 If you're moving your library to the internal storage of Nucleus there are some additional steps that need to be taken to ensure that you library properly migrates with all edits in place.
 If you need help formatting your internal storage, please see our

-guide on the subject.
+article on the subject.

 - Go to Settings > Storage and disable all current watched folders *except* Internal Storage.
 To do this, select the 3 dots next to the storage location and then choose Disable.